CorrineC/full-stack-study/git/NOTES.md

 ## Flexibility

 Branches and tags are stored as part of the change history.
 This level of tracking, as well as Git's compatibility with a variety of existing systems and protocols, set Git apart from other version control systems.

+# Why Git?

+Git is for everyone, including, but not limited to:

+- Developers.
+With Git, each developer gets a local repository with a full history of commits.
+Git's distributed system enables effective workflow around feature branches.
+- Marketing.
+- Product Management.
+- Designers.
+- Customer Support.
+- Human Resources.
+- Budget Management.